• Skip to main content

 • pair of dumbbells,

-you don’t need much equipment for this workout, but here are a few items that may make it more comfortable, practical, or challenging, such as;
+you don’t need much equipment for this workout, but here are a few items that may make it more comfortable, practical, or challenging such as;

 #1.
 Liquid Chalk

-You’ll need a strong, dry grip because you can’t put your weights down during this workout.
 This liquid chalk is perfect because it doesn’t make a mess, and once you spread it on your hands, it keeps working to stop your palms from sweating.

 #2.
 Travel Dumbbells